Zeomite/CarTracKaro.com/README.md

 Make sure to replace the placeholder values with your actual Firebase project credentials.

-## Contributing

-Contributions are welcome!
-If you have any improvements or new features to add, feel free to submit a pull request.

-Please make sure to follow the [code of conduct](CODE_OF_CONDUCT.md) when contributing to this project.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions or suggestions, please feel free to contact the project maintainer at your-email@example.com.
+If you have any questions or suggestions, please feel free to contact the project maintainer at varunusar@gmail.com.

 ---